charlottekyng/usb-modules-v2/README.md

 * the only (tested) permissible symbol is `-`.
 Most other symbols are either known to break the pipeline or are untested.
 * sample names should start with an alphabet [A-Za-z], although it is not know if the pipeline would actually fall over otherwise.

+Adhere to these guidelines to avoid unnecessary troubleshooting.

 ### Setting up data directories

 There are several options in terms of data files: